Saturday, April 28, 2018

 The CryptO'pinion?

-Fred is a good game but it's too difficult thanks to the fudgy controls that needed to be quicker.
-Also, I feel more checkpoints were required to prevent restarting from the beginning.
-That is so annoying.
-Don't get me wrong, this is a good game but it looks better than it is.
+Fred is a good game, but it's difficult thanks to the fudgy controls that need to be quicker.
+Also, more checkpoints were required to prevent restarting from the beginning (so annoying).
+Don't get me wrong, this is a good game, but it looks better than it is.
 Am I right?
-Let me know in the comments below what you guys think.
+Let me know in the comments what you guys think.

-Grab a sword and boot this up on floppy disk or for your hard drive.
+Grab a sword and boot this up on a floppy disk or on your hard drive.

 Friday, April 27, 2018